rajgoel/course-machine-learning/02-lecture/slides.md

 ## Gradient descent

-The gradient $\nabla f$ of a function $f$ gives the direction of the steepest ascend.
+The gradient $\nabla f$ of a function $f$ is the vector of all its partial derivatives with respect to each input variable and gives the direction of the steepest ascend.

 <object data="02-lecture/gradient.svg" type="image/svg+xml" ></object>